Hello there

 Sweet Elsie, the boys are not fans of photos these days!

-This blog is named Barradale Farm, and honestly, on the farm front, there is little to write about at the moment.
+This blog is named Barradale Farm, and on the farm front, there is little to write about at the moment.
+This has left me wondering how I can contribute to this space in a way that is relevant.
 We dream of good fencing and fat cattle grazing on our pasture, but this economy is bloody tough, and such expenses are out of our reach at this point in time.
 We are scrimping and saving to work on our extension, as the children are growing up and need some privacy and space.
 We have made some good progress on the extension, but it is slow.
 We are constantly short on cash and our machines, generator, and cars are old and often in need of repair.

 When I started blogging all those years ago at "A Simple Living Journey", I was mostly a full-time stay-at-home mother.
 I did study part-time and work part-time in chaplaincy at one point, but the blog was a way of recording our lives, for keeping in contact with others who were also trying to live simply.
 Now, online communities have undergone significant changes.
 Many people are drawn to the shorthand, picture-perfect platform of Instagram or, more recently, Substack, which is more like blogging was back in the day.